 Did you ever have that experience a kid (or adult) where you had to get up a flight of dark stairs super fast before a creepy monster hand crept out of nowhere and grabbed your ankle?
 Well, my game plan for getting dressed, waking my sleeping younger child, and getting across the dark street and into my car was the same – go fast!
 I ran up the stairs two at a time, threw on some clothes, picked up my daughter, ran back down the stairs, and opened the door to the dark night.

 As I stepped out of the comfort of my home, all alone carrying a half-conscious 8-year-old in my arms, I felt vulnerable.
 Fumbling I locked the front door, walk-ran across the street, and hoisted my daughter into the backseat.
-When I was finally situated in the driver’s seat I felt a sense of relief, but I still found that every other car on the semi-deserted street seemed suspicious.
-It couldn’t be that they also had to retrieve a child from a failed sleepover attempt or that they were craving a late night snack from 711.
+Once out onto the semi-deserted street, every other car seemed suspicious.
+It couldn’t be that they were also out retrieving a child from a failed sleepover attempt or that they were craving a late night snack from 711.
 No, clearly they were mean and dangerous.

 I told you, I shouldn’t watch scary movies.

-Fortunately, movies aren’t real and most often their influence on mood is pretty temporary.
-Throughout the movie and for a little while after, I viewed the world through a sinister and dark lens.
-Without anyone else there to give me a reality check, and in the silence of the night, my thoughts were allowed to run wild.
+Fortunately, movies aren’t real and their influence on mood is pretty temporary.
+For a little while after, and without anyone around to give me a reality check, I viewed the world through a sinister and dark lens.
 But, I snapped back into reality as soon as the tired sleepover host opened the door.

-When the events are real, though, when a person has actually experienced the nightmare, the world and all the people in it sometimes assume a long-lasting dark and sinister tone.
+When the events are real, though, when a person has actually experienced the nightmare, the world sometimes assumes an ongoing dark and sinister tone.
 It would take a while to outline all the reasons why the world can look scary and dangerous after the death of a loved one.
 Here are just a few reasons, with links to more comprehensive articles:

 - The world seems random and unpredictable